 Copyright Lawyers Melbourne

 Copyright is an important instrument for the protection of intellectual property.
 It ensures that someone who has created something of value is able to protect that value by controlling the right to copy, use, perform, license, or modify their creation.
-So long as that creation is original, and expressed in a physical form.
+This is the case as long as that creation is original, and expressed in a physical form.
 Copyright law differs from other intellectual property instruments such as patents and trademark law.

 Copyright protects some products that have been developed through the application of creative or original thinking.
 Such creations are collectively referred to as intellectual property.
 The protection of intellectual property is critical in ensuring that the interests of creators are protected.
 It also allows creators to commercialise their work in a way that suits their goals or aspirations, without having to deal with competitors who have blatantly copied their work.